SCHEDULE OF ELECTIONS

 Where to apply

-Office of County Clerk, McHenry County Administration Building, 667 Ware Rd., Woodstock, Illinois, between the hours of 8:00 am and 4:30 pm, Monday thru Friday.
+Office of County Clerk, McHenry County Administration Building, 667 Ware Rd., Woodstock, Illinois, between the hours of 8:00 am and 4:00 pm, Monday thru Friday.
 Identification is required and COUPLES MUST APPEAR TOGETHER.

 Qualifications-Residents of the State of Illinois